jlcarr/LeetCode/README.md

 - **Memory**: 17.4 MB
 - **Solution**: Use a heapq to always know the lowest value in the array, and also store its index along with it for each updating.

+### Problem 3272
+- **Name**: Find the Count of Good Integers
+- **Runtime**: 1616 ms
+- **Memory**: 18.97 MB
+- **Solution**: We can enumerate through the halves of the palindromes, then check if they are divisible by k.
+We can compute the number of permutations possible, without leading zeros.
+We also need to avoid double counting, which we can do by keeping a set of of the sorted digits (unique over permutations).

 ### Problem 3356
 - **Name**: Zero Array Transformation II
 - **Runtime**: 1150 ms